Aurora Hunt Aurora Hunt

 Combining All Three in One Workflow

-If you prefer to keep that in one place, Aurora Hunt is our first-party example of an app that folds cloud penalties and moon context into a localized forecast workflow.
-Even if you use other tools, the key idea stays the same: visibility matters just as much as geomagnetic activity.
+If you prefer to keep the logic in one place, Aurora Hunt is our first-party example of an app that folds cloud penalties and visibility context into a localized forecast workflow.
+Even if you use other tools, keep the same mental model: aurora activity gets you interested, but visibility conditions decide whether you can actually see it.

 AH